Azure/azure-sdk-for-js/sdk/storage/CONTRIBUTING.md

 Browser testing is based on Karma, you can change default testing browser by modifying karma.conf.js file.

-### Record & Play
+### Record & Playback

-By default, above test commands are live testing against real Azure Storage accounts.
-Before running above tests, set environment value `TEST_MODE` to switch to offline mock test mode or test recording mode.
+By default, above test commands are not tested against real Azure Storage accounts, the existing recorded request/response pairs are leveraged in `playback` mode.
+Before running above tests if needed, set environment value `TEST_MODE` to switch to `live` mode to test against real Azure Storage accounts or `record` mode to record the tests.

 Playback mode is for offline mock test, which doesn't require a storage account, it's quick but less coverage: